san6051/TeamsCh-Shell/README.md

 ## Why TeamsCh-Shell?
 - Lightweight PowerShell agent with no dependencies
 - Leverage MS Teams Channel API only
-- Not recursively look into MS Teams log files
 - Embed commands directly into messages rather than in images file

 ## Usage